MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/audit-entity-data-changes.md

 ### Setup

 1. Checks for the current version of the org.
-2. Creates an sample account table.
+2. Creates an sample account entity.

 ### Demonstrate

-1. Gets the organization's ID from the system user row.
+1. Gets the organization's ID from the system user record.
-2. Enabling auditing on organization and also on the sample account table.
+2. Enabling auditing on organization and also on the sample account entity.
-3. The `RetrieveRecordChangeHistoryRequest` retrieves the audit history for the account table and displays the result.
+3. The `RetrieveRecordChangeHistoryRequest` retrieves the audit history for the account entity and displays the result.

 ### Clean up

 Display an option to delete the sample data that is created in [Setup](#setup).
-The deletion is optional in case you want to examine the tables and data created by the sample.
-You can manually delete the rows to achieve the same result.
+The deletion is optional in case you want to examine the entities and data created by the sample.
+You can manually delete the records to achieve the same result.